Jubatian/rrpge-spec/specs/kcall.rst

 - Cycles: 2400
 - Host:   Required.
 - N/S:    May not provide User ID information returning all zeros.
-- Param1: Target Data memory page to load the data into.
+- Param1: Target offset in CPU Data memory to load the data into (32 words).
-- Param2: Start offset within page (only bits 5-11 are used).

 The target area is 32 words long for 4 User ID's (one ID is 8 words long).
 If the ID is all zeroes, the user is not available.
 If the first user is not